Skip to main content

 Transfers of assets after separation

-Up to 5 April 2023
+Transfers up to 5 April 2023

 It was previously the case that you could only get ‘no gain no loss’ treatment up to the end of the tax year in which you separate from your spouse or civil partner.
 For example, if you separated in November 2022, assets transferred between you up to 5 April 2023 would not trigger a CGT charge.

-On or after 6 April 2023
+Transfers on or after 6 April 2023

 However, for transfers of assets taking place on or after 6 April 2023, the rules are different: separating married couples/civil partners continue to have ‘no gain no loss’ CGT treatment applied on transfers of assets to each other for up to three years from the end of the tax year of separation.